sraju7213-wq/NEWGEN/README.md

 When API keys are not supplied, the Gemini and Speech services respond with deterministic mock values to keep the UX functional for demos and automated tests.

+### Static Preview

+- The React client is configured to publish a static bundle under [`docs/`](docs/) so GitHub Pages can render the login experience without extra routing rules.
+- Run `npm run build` inside the `frontend` workspace whenever you want to refresh the preview assets.
+The command wipes and regenerates the contents of `docs/` via Vite's production build.
+- The static bundle uses a hash-based router so deep links work correctly on GitHub Pages.
+When the API backend is not running, the UI gracefully falls back to the authentication screen.

 ## Deployment Notes

 - Configure environment variables in your hosting platform (e.g., Vercel/Netlify for the frontend, Render/Heroku/AWS for the backend).